prasanthchaduvula/personalblog/content/posts/15/index.md

 author: Chaduvula Prasanth
 date: 2020-08-18
 hero: ./images/rorworkflow.png
-excerpt: This document helps in better understanding rails and it's basic work flow.
+excerpt: This document helps in better understanding of rails and it's basic workflow.
 ---

 ## Detailed understanding of rails.
 How it works